-It is our responsibility to prepare a report on the annual financial statements.
-Our purpose is to obtain reasonable assurance that the annual financial statements taken as a whole are free of material misstatement.
-Reasonable assurance means a high level of assurance, but not a guarantee that an audit performed in accordance with the standards of professional practice can systematically detect all material misstatements.
-Misstatements may arise from fraud or error and are considered material where it can reasonably be expected that they, taken individually or cumulatively, may influence the economic decisions that those using the financial statements take in their business, based on them.
+It Our role is to issue a report on the financial statements.
+Our objective is to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with professional standards will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-As specified by Article L. 823-10-1 of the French Commercial Code, our mission to certify the financial statements does not consist of guaranteeing the viability or the quality of the management of your company.
+As specified in Article L. 823-10-1 of the French Commercial Code, our statutory audit does not include assurance on the viability of the Company or the quality of management of the affairs of the Company.

-As part of an audit conducted in accordance with the professional standards applicable in France, the statutory auditor exercises its professional judgment throughout this audit.
-In addition, statutory auditors:
+As part of an audit conducted in accordance with professional standards applicable in France, the statutory auditor exercises professional judgment throughout the audit and furthermore:

-- identify and assess the risks that the annual financial statements contain material misstatements, whether due to fraud or error, define and implement audit procedures to address these risks, and collect the evidence they consider sufficient and appropriate to base their opinion.
-The risk of not detecting a material misstatement from fraud is higher than that of a material misstatement resulting from an error, as the fraud may involve collusion, falsification, voluntary omissions, misrepresentation or the circumventing of internal control. - become familiar with the internal control relevant to the audit in order to define appropriate audit procedures in the circumstances, and not to express an opinion on the effectiveness of the internal control. - assess the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as the information concerning them provided in the annual financial statements. - assess the appropriateness of management's application of the going concern assumption and, depending on the evidence gathered, the existence or otherwise of significant uncertainty related to events or circumstances likely to question the company's ability to continue as a going concern.
-This assessment is based on the information gathered up to the date of their report, but it is recalled that subsequent circumstances or events could jeopardize the continuity of operations.
-If they conclude that there is significant uncertainty, they draw the attention of readers of their report to the information provided in the annual financial statements about such uncertainty or, if such information is not provided or is not relevant, they issue certification with reservations, or refuse to certify the financial statements. - assess the overall presentation of the annual financial statements and assess whether the annual financial statements reflect the underlying transactions and events so as to give a true and fair view of them.
+identifies and assesses the risks of material misstatement of the financial statements, whether due to fraud or error, designs and performs audit procedures responsive to those risks, and obtains audit evidence considered to be sufficient and appropriate to provide a basis for his opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

+- obtains an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the internal control. - evaluates the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management in the financial statements. - assesses the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
+This assessment is based on the audit evidence obtained up to the date of his audit report.
+However, future events or conditions may cause the Company to cease to continue as a going concern.
+If the statutory auditor concludes that a material uncertainty exists, there is a requirement to draw attention in the audit report to the related disclosures in the financial statements or, if such disclosures are not provided or inadequate, to modify the opinion expressed therein. - evaluates the overall presentation of the financial statements and assesses whether these statements represent the underlying transactions and events in a manner that achieves fair presentation